javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 // ...if later another script the uses "id" for its purposes...

-user.id = "ID 2"
+user.id = "Their id value"
 // boom! overwritten! it did not mean to harm the colleague, but did it!
 ```

-Two `Symbol("id")` are not equal, that's why they would allow to store values safely.
+### Symbols in literal

-**If we want to use a symbol in an object literal, we need square brackets.**
+If we want to use a symbol in an object literal, we need square brackets.

 Like this: